Frequently Asked Questions

 At any point in the application process, you can log into AMCAS and change your program type if you would like to be considered for the MD program only.
 If you applied to the MD program only and would like to be considered for the MD/PhD program, call the Office of Admissions for counsel at 516-463-7519.

 The Office of Admissions will email interview invitations to selected applicants via the address on file with AMCAS from July through February.
-At that time the candidate will receive details of the interview day, including information on travel and accommodations near the Zucker School of Medicine.
+At that time the candidate will receive details of the virtual interview day.

 The Zucker School of Medicine does allow students to defer enrollment provided the activity in which the student is engaging in will significantly enhance their medical career and their preparation for medical school.
 Requests for deferral must be received in writing by May 1 prior to matriculation.
 Deferrals are also granted in the case of medical circumstances with appropriate documentation submitted.